 Changes to U.S. law might also resolve this issue.
 In its current state, the Child Status Protection Act, 8 U.S.C. § 1153(h), allows a child to deduct the amount of time a visa petition has been pending from his or her age.
 The alternative, to freeze a child’s age as of the date of filing of a parent’s I-526 petition, would allow parents to apply for the EB-5 Program themselves as intended without running out the clock on the potential for their children to immigrate.
 Congress may very well consider such a change in the coming months as the EB-5 Program is re-evaluated.

 The most plausible scenario is that aside from setting a clear age cut-off for principal EB-5 applicants, USCIS will adjudicate each case based on its unique circumstances.
 Investors and EB-5 project representatives therefore have the freedom to create agreements according to U.S. and Chinese laws as necessary to meet the needs of all parties to an arrangement, including a minor child as the primary investor if necessary.
 Key strategies as outlined above are to work under Chinese law, to gift the investment funds to a minor child, or to transfer the investment funds to the project out of escrow, but each of these has its drawbacks and uncertainties.

-Luckily, with average waiting times of between five and six years, it is currently unlikely that an investor would need to set up an application with a minor child under 13, as such a child would still qualify as a derivative by the time his or her parent’s I-526 petition were adjudicated.
+Luckily, with average waiting times that are less than ten years, it is currently unlikely that an investor would need to set up an application with a minor child under 11, as such a child would still qualify as a derivative by the time his or her parent’s I-526 petition were adjudicated.
 The status of children over 14 remains unclear, with USCIS treating that age as the cut-off for payment of the full adult filing fee for an I-485 petition.
 Without further clarification, Chinese investors and their U.S. investment fund counterparts must work within the current guidelines and legal limits.